 Queen Elizabeth II

 Queen Elizabeth II's Coronation ceremony was broadcast for the first time on television from Westminster Abbey on 2 June 1953, allowing the general public to gain insight into what once was a more private affair.
-Queen Elizabeth II’s reign has continued to be marked by vast changes in both the monarchy and the United Kingdom’s power, despite the Queen continuing to take a constitutional approach to national and Commonwealth matters and as such many rare Queen Elizabeth II stamps have been produced.
+Her reign has continued to be marked by vast changes in both the monarchy and the United Kingdom’s power, despite the Queen continuing to take a constitutional approach to national and Commonwealth matters and as such many rare Queen Elizabeth II stamps have been produced.
 The Error 1963 3d Red Cross stamp missing the red cross being one of the most valuable and rarest to find.

 But, despite all the changes to the Monarchy, throughout her reign, Elizabeth has continued to travel extensively, including symbolic visits to Germany and the Republic of Ireland in 2011 – the first of its kind by any Monarch since 1911.

 Latest Acquisitions Below

 In 2019, the Queen made a rare intrusion into politics when she agreed to a request by Prime minister Boris Johnson to suspend Parliament less than three weeks before Britain’s planned departure from the European Union.
-As Queen, Elizabeth continues to modernise the monarchy, dropping many of its formalities and making royal sites and treasures more accessible to the public.
+Elizabeth has continually modernised the monarchy, dropping many of its formalities and making royal sites and treasures more accessible to the public.
 She is currently the longest-reigning monarch in history.